 You might have heard the term “designated agency” in real estate circles.
-In a single real estate transaction, this term refers to the buyer’s agent and the seller’s agent working for the same brokerage firm.
+In a single real estate transaction; refers to the buyer’s agent and the seller’s agent working for the same brokerage firm.
 In this scenario, the buyer and the seller are denied true representation, and one firm earns the full commission.

-Similar to the designated agency, dual agency defines the relationship between a single real estate broker who represents the buyer and seller in the same real estate transaction.
-In both dual agency and designated agency, the brokers who are employed by the same real estate firm are prohibited by law from negotiating for their clients (the buyer and seller), but instead, more focused on closing the transaction.
+Similar to the designated agency; The NYS Agency Disclosure defines dual agency as the relationship between a single real estate broker who represents the buyer and seller in the same real estate transaction.
+In both dual agency and designated agency; the brokers who are employed by the same real estate firm are prohibited by law from negotiating for their clients (the buyer and seller), but instead, more focused on closing the transaction.
 What’s more, under these circumstances, brokers can be privy to confidential information from the buyer and seller that they would not have had access to otherwise.

-For these reasons, when purchasing property in NYC, it’s best to work with an exclusive buyer’s agent, one with whom you can build a relationship.
+For these reasons, when purchasing property in NYC; it’s best to work with an exclusive buyer’s agent, one with whom you can build a relationship.
 A knowledgeable, excellent buyer’s agent will negotiate on your behalf.
-Based on the Real Estate Board of New York’s co-brokering policies, either the seller pays the full commission (usually ranges from 4 to 6 percent) to the listing agent, or the commission is split 50/50 between the buyer’s agent and the broker who listed the property.
-Regardless of the listing price, legally, that amount of commission will be paid, so it’s probably a wise idea to take advantage of the expertise of a buyer’s agent and reap the benefits mentioned above.
+Based on the Real Estate Board of New York’s co-brokering policies.
+Either the seller pays the full commission; usually ranges from 4 to 6 percent to the listing agent, or the commission is co-brokered 50/50 between the buyer’s agent and listing agent.
+Regardless of the listing price; legally, that amount of commission will be paid, so it’s probably a wise idea to take advantage of the expertise of a buyer’s agent and reap the benefits mentioned above.